Emerson students say ‘eh’ to proposed logo

 Steven Swyryt, a 2012 graduate, said in an e-mail that the design lacked creativity.

 “I wish there was a way I could describe it other than a squiggle that someone drew in about two seconds using a fairly thick brush in Adobe Illustrator,” he said.
 “I truly can’t understand who would look at this logo, at the history that Emerson College has, and think, ‘Yes, this will work.’”

 Kyle Hemingway Dickinson, who graduated from Emerson in 2009, said in a telephone interview that he was disappointed with the concept, and that it wasn’t a very good representation of the story behind the communications college.

 “It’s such a rich, vibrant, historical place, and I don’t really feel like it was captured in that logo,” said Hemingway Dickinson, a graphic designer and creative director.
 “I don’t think it communicates the vibrant, diverse community that’s there.
 No matter what sort of craft you’re studying at Emerson, the heart of everything that you’re offered is storytelling — and I don’t think this is helping them tell their story as effectively as it should be.”

 But not everyone took issue with the design.

 “I believe the new logo embraces new aesthetic tendencies that better reflect the evolving face of Emerson’s commitment to communication and the arts,” said Gonzalo Ernesto Bustillos, who graduated from Emerson in 2014 and is now a regional director for an advertising agency in El Paso, Texas.

 Andrew Skeels, a junior at the school, said his peers are just overreacting.

 “There is nothing wrong with the new Emerson logo,” he said in an e-mail.
 “I have yet to hear an argument against this new branding that makes any sense.”

-The new Emerson College logo killed Prince.— Kyle Thomas (@khemingway) April 21, 2016
+The new Emerson College logo killed Prince.— Kyle Hemingway (@khemingway) April 21, 2016